Mil Helicopter: 77 years ago, the first flight of the Mi-1 helicopter took place

 September 20, 2025, marked the 77th anniversary of the first flight of the GM-1 (Mil Helicopter), better known as the Mi-1 helicopter.
 The test pilot who lifted the machine into the air was Matvey Karlovich Baykalov.
-It was with this rotary-wing machine that the large-scale production of helicopters in the Soviet Union and their widespread practical use began.
+It was with this rotorcraft that the large-scale production of helicopters in the Soviet Union and their widespread practical use began.

-The Mi-1 helicopter became the starting point for the creation of a design bureau, which today bears the name of the outstanding aircraft designer Mikhail Mil.
+The Mi-1 helicopter became the starting point for the creation of an experimental design bureau, which today bears the name of the outstanding aircraft designer Mikhail Mil.
 The bureau was founded on December 12, 1947.
 During its work, the Mil Design Bureau has developed 13 basic helicopter models and over 200 of their modifications, covering various classes — from light to super-heavy.
 Among them is the legendary multi-purpose Mi-8 helicopter, which has become the most popular in world history.

-Mil Helicopter First (GP-1)
+Mil's First Helicopter (GP-1)

 вертолет Ми-1А Аэрофлота